You’ve probably heard of testimonial advertising if you work in the marketing industry.

 Now we see actual customers (everyday people, not just thought leaders in an industry) lend credibility and their customer voice in advertising campaigns and marketing materials, such as email marketing campaigns and social media ads.

 Why Do Testimonial Ads Work?

 Testimonial ads have been utilizing the word-of-mouth marketing strategy for years.
 It is a form of user-generated content that is still effective, despite being around for ages.

-While it might be true that not every testimonial ad is successful, there can only be one explanation as to why these seldom fail.
+While it might be true that not every testimonial ad example you see is successful, there can only be one explanation for why these seldom fail.

 When it comes to buying a product or service, potential customers trust other people way more than they trust employees.
 The truth is, praise coming from you as a business will never be as powerful as if it’s coming from your customers who you’ve already helped achieve their goals.